 Lulu is Partly Inspired by a Difficult Moment in Channing Tatum’s Life

 Written by Reid Carolin, ‘Dog’ is a poignant navigation of an unlikely bond between two troubled souls.
 The bond between Lulu and Jackson takes the story to emotionally difficult zones.
 It is interesting to observe that the character of Lulu in the film partially stems from real experiences in the life of Channing Tatum, one of the directors of the film, who also plays Jackson.
 During 2018, he had the chance to travel for the last time with his Pitbull-Catahoula mix dog.
-Channing got the dog when she was six weeks old, and wanted to give her a Southern-sounding name, which ultimately led to him choosing “Lulu Bama,” which ultimately became “Lulu.”
+Channing got the dog when she was six weeks old.
+He wanted to give her a Southern-sounding name, which ultimately led to him choosing “Lulu Bama,” which ultimately became “Lulu.”
 The same name is used for Jackson’s four-legged friend in the film.

 This tragedy in the actor’s life marked the beginning of the creative process for the film.
 The other director, Carolin, also confirmed that the end of Channing’s relationship with Lulu inspired the films and that they wanted to tell a story about the foundations of a relationship.
 The character of Lulu was also partly inspired by dog characters in films like ‘Turner & Hooch,’ and the Hungarian movie ‘White God.’
-Although Lulu in the film is a fictional dog, her role in the life of the protagonist is informed by extremely personal and vulnerable moments in Channing’s life.
+Although Lulu in the film is a fictional dog, her role in the life of Jackson is informed by extremely personal and vulnerable moments in Channing’s life.

 Lulu’s Chaos and Magic is Brought to Life by Three Canine Performers